Bee swarms generally occur around the start of spring and can continue throughout the warmer months.

 A bee swarm is a round or oval mass of bees seeking a place to start a new nest under the direction of a queen.
 Swarming bees are usually placid and unlikely to sting when left undisturbed.
 If you come across a bee swarm, remain calm and stay out of their path.
 Swarms of bees will generally move on in a couple of hours when they have found a suitable dwelling to make a nest.
 Please DO NOT spray the bees with insecticide, as this will irritate them and may cause them to sting.

-One of our members Justyn Anderson has volunteered to be our swarm contact this year.
-If you live in the Toowoomba vicinity and would like Justyn to come and catch the swarm please give him a call on 0412123470.
-Also our President Glenn Tucker lives in the Highfields area and is also an excellent swarm catching contact 0427004435.
+Our President Glen Tucker has volunteered to be our current swarm contact.
+If you live in the Toowoomba/Highfields vicinity and would like Glen to come and catch the swarm please give him a call on 0427004435.